 The name ‘reefer container’ is short for ‘refrigerated shipping container’.
 Refrigerated shipping is believed to have begun in the early 1800s.
 Before this, cargo that could potentially spoil was only shipped to nearby locations.

 Initially, refrigerated holding bays on ships represented a solution to maintaining the integrity of temperature sensitive cargo.
 However, refrigerated containers as we know them today became commonplace on ships by the early 1960s.
-Whilst their generation has changed from propane fuel to diesel or electric, they continue to sit at one end of the container and cool the internals.
+Whilst their power generation has changed from propane fuel to diesel or electric, their motors continue to sit at one end of the container and cool the internals.

 Reefer containers continue to be improved on with innovations occurring to this day.
 Safety is something that has driven a lot of this innovation, from internal releases, alarms, glow in the dark decals and lighting, to ensure users cannot get stuck in one.